MoNia1126/Library_system/README.md

 # Library System in Dart

 This project demonstrates a simple library system for managing books and users.
-Users can borrow and return books, and the system keeps track of the state of books.
+Users can borrow and return books, and the system keeps track of the info about books

 ## Features:
 - **Book Class**: Represents books with attributes `id`, `title`, and `borrowed`.